 Kamehameha I, name Paiea at birth, meaning “Hard-Shelled Crab,” also known as Kamehameha the Great, was the founder and first ruler of the Kingdom of Hawaiʻi.
+He is greatly admired by many.
 Full name is Kalani Paiʻea Wohi o Kaleikini Kealiʻikui Kamehameha o ʻIolani i Kaiwikapu kauʻi Ka Liholiho Kūnuiākea.

 King Kamehameha I Day on June 11 is a public holiday in Hawai’i to honor the man who established the Kingdom of Hawaiʻi — comprising the Hawaiian Islands of Niʻihau, Kauaʻi, Oʻahu, Molokaʻi, Lānaʻi, Kahoʻolawe, Maui, and Hawaiʻi (Big Island).